Unhappy trampers: Is there a better way to allocate Great Walks?

 The only way to increase the number of bunks on the Great Walk network is to increase the number of Great Walks.

-Its solution that the Department has only recently reached, with the addition of the Paparoa in 2019.
-As the fourth most well subscribed trail on the network the West Coast trail has been a huge success.
+It’s a solution that the Department has only recently reached, with the addition of the Paparoa in 2019.
+As the fourth most well-subscribed trail on the network the West Coast trail has been a huge success.

-Given the chaos of the last week, this might be a sensible decision.
+Given the chaos of the past week, this might be a sensible decision.